 She married Reuben J. Eck (1844-1911).

 Reuben was deceased by 1916.
 Marietta was named in the Allentown Morning Call obituary of her brother Wilson in 1916.
 She underwent surgery in the winter of 1923 and died in Allentown Hospital at the age of 75 on Feb.
 27, 1923.
 Funeral services were held in the home of her nephew Morris Eck near Stahlneckers Crossing, with burial in Allentown's Greenwood Cemetery.
 A brief obituary was printed in the Allentown Morning Call, which said that "relatives and friends are respectfully invited to attend without further notice."

 Son David "Wilson" Fegely (1851-1916) was born on May 30, 1851 in Lower Macungie Township.
 At his birth, an elaborate taufschein -- a certificate of birth considered unique to the culture of Pennsylvania Germans -- was hand-lettered in German and decorated in watercolors as a record of the event.
 He was baptized at age four months, on Sept.
 25, 1851, by Rev. Jeremiah Shindel, with David and Sallie (Trollinger) Hertzog standing as sponsors.
-He was confirmed as a teenager by Rev. D.K.
+Then as a teenager, he was confirmed as a teenager by Rev. D.K.
 Humbert in the Longswamp Church.

 At the age of 21, on Jan.
 15, 1873, Wilson married his first bride, Elizabeth "Liza" Reinert ( ? - ? ), also spelled "Reinhard," in nuptials held at Rothrocksville.

 The couple produced two sons and four daughters, among them James J. Fegely, Lillie Mary Ann Adams, Amelia Jane Hess and Gertrude Victoria "Gertie" Eck.